RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Identity & Governance Ninja/Challenge 1 : Contoso User & Group Management.md

 ability to reset their own password and must support using dynamic group membership.

-• John must be able to reset their own password using Authenticator App.
+• John must be able to reset his own password using Authenticator App.

 • John must be added to an Azure AD Group called “Sales-AllTeam”